coffeebe4code/rtml/FEATURES.md

 __**0.9.0**__

-- add documentation for css
-- fix the special tags with paste and _ as well as parse on -
+- fix the special tags with paste and _
 - add all tags for css
 - update readme documentation for special tags
+- remove str:replace in properties, use static macro parameter "property-name"

 ---
-- remove str:replace in properties, use static macro parameter "property-name"
-- add all tags for css
+- get data- attributes to work in tags
+- parse on - for accept_charset and http_equiv
 - add attribute selectors in css
 - add pseudo-classes in css
 - add pseudo-elements in css
 - add at-rules in css
 - add functions in css
-- add types in css
 - add property values in css
 - components
   * Requester - maintainer